“I predict the Internet will soon go spectacularly supernova and in 1996 catastrophically collapse.”

 And it’s not just Steve Ballmer of Microsoft…

-Blackberry, Motorolla and Nokia didn’t take the Apple threat serious either…
+Blackberry, Motorolla, and Nokia didn’t take the Apple threat seriously either…

 That's a lot of high-ranking industry insiders who dropped the ball.

 What about Blockbuster Video?